Loading Events

 • Engage in critical conversations about combating anti-black racism in the classroom and in the teaching of writing.

-• A fellowship covers the full tuition for the four-week workshop, plus participants will receive a $400 stipend.
+• A fellowship covers the full tuition for the four-week workshop.

 Write your personal statement in one document: